Last reviewed 25 September 2020

 Taking staff off furlough

 Staff can be furloughed more than once, depending on the needs of your business.
-However, each period of furlough must last for at least three weeks in order for you to make a claim for their wages.
+However, each period of furlough had to last for at least three weeks in order for you to make a claim for their wages.
 You can also rota staff in and out of furlough if you wish.
+However, an employee who is to be furloughed from 1 July onwards must have been furloughed for a period of three weeks prior to this date.
+This does not apply to employees who are returning from maternity, paternity, adoption, shared parental and parental bereavement leave or a period of mobilisation with the Reserve Forces which started before, and ended after, 10 June where they are returning to work for an employer who has previously furloughed employees.

 If you wish to end a period of furlough, you should notify the employee when you expect them to return to work.
 You should also make clear if this is to be in the workplace or working from home.